Fury Warrior DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.3

 - Level 90: Bladestorm has higher burst on a longer cooldown, while Dragon Roar is the opposite.
 They are very closely tuned, so pick whichever best suits your needs, although Bladestorm has a notable advantage when also using Gathering Storm.

-- Level 100: Siegebreaker is the best universal damage option, being frequently available and useful for both single and multi-target, however Anger Management and Reckless Abandon are both very competitive, depending on your approach.
-Anger Management reliably aligns Recklessness with Bladestorm for stronger multi-target burst, while Reckless Abandon allows for longer periods of burst against particularly important targets.
+- Level 100: Siegebreaker remains the best single target damage option, however both Anger Management and Reckless Abandon are better for multitarget damage, depending on your approach.
+Anger Management reliably aligns Recklessness with Bladestorm for more frequent multi-target burst, while Reckless Abandon syncs very well with Blood of the Enemy for high burst against particularly important targets and is common when pushing high keys.
 In this case, it is best to choose what most fits your intended strategy.

 The way Mythic+ affixes are tiered in Battle for Azeroth has changed quite a bit since their launch in Legion.